How to Sell No and Low Content Books to Start a Self-Publishing Company on Amazon

 Speeding Up The Listing Process

-If you just read through all of those directions and are thinking to yourself “that seems like a lot of work”, let me first assure you… it is!
+If you just read through all of those directions and are thinking to yourself “that seems like a lot of work,” let me first assure you… it is!
 But it is really not hard at all.

 You can get to that here: https://chrome.google.com/webstore/detail/book-bolt-lister/gkkkmiljegejildfmfcnicknbcfggdjk.
 Install it and log in.

-Once you are logged in, click on add to add a profile:
+Next, click on add to add a profile:

 You can take ALL that information that we just filled out above and put it into the lister.
 I like to use this for when I am going to be using the same title description or maybe the same keywords or categories.

 For example, you can put in Shift + R. Now every time I hit Shift + R on the KDP upload page, it will auto fill in my information for me:

 This is how I can upload tons of low content books to KDP without sitting around typing everything all day.